Anne Triola: Career

-Started As Accordionist
+Started as accordionist

 The career of Anne Triola was marked by circumstances, and her success as a singing comedian was the result of one of these.
 Originally Triola was an accordionist and as such accompanied Judith Anderson's USO troupe into the Pacific Theater during World War II.
 She was well known as a night club performer only.
 In New Guinea her accordion burned and it became necessary for Triola to reschedule her act.
 "Then," she said, "I just started singing a little bit to help out."
 She found she had success with comedy selections.
 "My friends used to tell me I had a flair for comedy with the accordion, but I never specialized in it until I started singing," she said.

-Becomes Singer
+Becomes singer

 When she returned from USO tours she set out to "develop a style of my own" and once more started a nightclub circuit act, this time as a singer.

 Possibly her greatest fortune occurred while singing in the Blue Angel in New York City.
 There she became acquainted with some of the top New York theatrical persons.
 Rodgers and Hammerstein asked her to star in the London production of Annie Get Your Gun.
 Her nightclub commitments prevented her from taking the offer but several years later Oscar Hammerstein recommended her for the same role in the Sacramento Music Circus.

-While singing at Slapsy Maxie's, Director Mervyn LeRoy and Producer Jesse L. Lasky signed her for movies at RKO where she made three movies, one with John Wayne.
+While she was singing at Slapsy Maxie's, Director Mervyn LeRoy and Producer Jesse L. Lasky signed her for films at RKO where she made three movies, one with John Wayne.
 It was reported that Triola was in the floor show at Slapsy Maxie Rosenbloom's when Lasky and LeRoy found her and immediately offered her a contract.
 From those movies, Without Reservations stood out where she had a feature role.
 Journalist Gene Handsaker singled out Triola for this reason in a June 5, 1946, edition of the Prescott Evening Courier as he explained, "Some supporting performances are terrific, especially that of Anne Triola, who amid shrieks of preview laughter swiped her scenes clear away from Stars Colbert and John Wayne."

 She was loaned to Warner Brothers for the comic supporting role opposite Billy De Wolfe in Lullaby Of Broadway (1951).
 Then the motion picture industry deflated, leaving contracts mostly worthless.

 Lullaby Of Broadway would be her last movie which was filmed in Technicolor.
 Triola and De Wolfe sang a couple of duets, "You're Dependable" and "We'd Like to Go on a Trip."
 Box-office star Doris Day and actor Gene Nelson received most of the attention in the Technicolor musical extravaganza, but the comedy aspect of the film was well provided with the performances of De Wolfe and his vaudeville partner, Triola.